Blog

 Veteran families in SW Fort Worth and Burleson have several home care options.
 Here is what distinguishes BrightStar Care of Burleson:

 • RN-supervised care model — every care plan is developed and overseen by a Registered Nurse Director of Nursing.
-This is the clinical hierarchy that VA and most insurers require for skilled home health services.
+This is the clinical hierarchy VA and most insurers require for skilled home health services.

-• Skilled nursing + personal care under one roof — many agencies provide either skilled nursing or personal care.
-BrightStar Care of Burleson provides both, so veterans don't have to coordinate multiple agencies as their needs evolve.
+• Skilled nursing and personal care under one roof — many agencies provide one or the other.
+We provide both, so veterans don't have to coordinate multiple agencies as their needs evolve.

 • Pediatric and adult nursing capabilities — for veteran families with dependent children who also have skilled nursing needs.